nextflow-io/nextflow/docs/conda.rst

   }

-Using the above definition a Conda environment including BWA, Samtools and MultiQC tools is created and activated when the process is executed.
+Using the above definition a Conda environment that includes BWA, Samtools and MultiQC tools is created and activated when the process is executed.

 The usual Conda package syntax and naming conventions can be used.
 The version of a package can be